Early Childhood Education

-Our accelerated program begins with a seven–week intensive full–time May/June semester and continues in the fall and winter with 14–week semesters of full–time early childhood studies.
-Some evening courses may be required in order to be eligible to graduate the following June.
-Additional fees will be incurred for these courses.
+Our accelerated program begins with a seven week intensive full-time May/June term and continues in the fall and winter with 14 week semesters of full-time early childhood studies.
+Some evening subjects may be required in order to be eligible to graduate the following June.
+Additional fees will be incurred for these subjects.

-Early Childhood Education teaches you to design learning environments that promote healthy development for young children.
-You’ll gain important observation skills needed to facilitate a child’s developmental progress, and get the opportunity to apply these skills in a variety of field placement settings related to your career goals.
+Early Childhood Education (Accelerated) teaches you to design learning environments that promote healthy development for young children.
+You'll gain important observation skills needed to facilitate a child's developmental progress and get the opportunity to apply these skills in a variety of field placement settings related to your career goals.

-- A recognized Bachelor of Arts degree (or other undergraduate degree) or documentation of assessed degree equivalency.
+- A recognized Bachelor of Art degree (or other undergraduate degree) from an accredited institution

 - Students with credentials from a foreign institution must be evaluated course by course through WES or ICAS.

-- Documentation which reflects previous paid or volunteer experience with young children.
+- Reference Letter which reflects previous paid or volunteer experience with young children.

 - Current immunization report and report of chest x-ray or tuberculin skin test.

 - A valid Standard First Aid Certificate (16 hours).

 - A valid CPR "C" Certificate.

 - Applicants living in the city of Toronto can expect to wait a minimum of 8-12 weeks to receive a Police Check.